 Would we see bears on our Joffre Lake hike?
 We (especially George) had bears on the brain.
 And really, that’s understandable once you know that we live in bear country.

 The Joffre Lakes trail is one of the best hiking trails in Whistler.
 But we’ve had too many bear experiences to be complacent.

 Getting to know bears in Whistler and elsewhere in B.C.

 We once had an unexpected up-close-and-pretty-scary (but thrilling in retrospect!) encounter with first two, then four grizzlies when bear-viewing with a group near Knight Inlet Lodge on Canada’s British Columbia coast.
-(You can thank Rob Hurson for the great grizzly shot above.)

 A couple of years ago, we even saw a black bear ambling down our own driveway from the garden to the street – this in a residential neighborhood right on the north shore of Vancouver.

 A neighbor later told us, unfazed: “Oh that bear!
 He lives just over yonder!” (pointing to another neighbor’s place)

 But we really didn’t want to bump into bears on this Joffre Lakes hike.
 So while driving from Whistler to Joffre Lakes, we decided to veer off into the village of Pemberton to buy a bear bell.

 Now if you don’t know how bear bells work, listen up.
 The tinkling sound of the bell is supposed to warn any bears in the area of your approach.
 In theory, they’ll be scared off.

 Cynics joke, though, that in reality they work differently – announcing “Hey bear!
 Dinner is waiting!”